 Tracey’s is a fun dive in the Irish Channel mostly known for their epic St. Patrick’s Day block party and as a neighborhood favorite for a few casual beers.
 However, their crawfish and oysters at their oyster bar are some of the best in town.
 Traceys boils Thursday – Sunday.

 Bevi Seafood Co.

 Bevi is a neighborhood favorite.
 When you arrive wait in line to order your seafood, grab a tray full and then snag a table inside or gather around one of the picnic tables outside.

 BBG is already one of the city’s faves for day drinking.
 If you are looking for more of a Sunday Funday vibe, this is definitely the place to go for your boil.
 They boil Thursday – Sunday during the season.
 Make sure to get there early and get a place in line.
 They also have a neighboring wine garden in case beer isn’t your jam.

-Rouses is our favorite for makin’ groceries, but their boiled crawfish are also not to be missed.
-They sell hot boiled crawfish ready to eat for take out and also live by the pound to boil on your own.
+Rouses is not only our favorite for makin’ groceries, but their boiled crawfish are also not to be missed.
+They sell hot boiled crawfish ready to eat for taking out and also live by the pound to boil on your own.